FBT RETURN — ANNUAL · DUE IN 4 DAYS·SUPER CONTRIBUTION — CONCESSIONAL CAP · DUE IN 9 DAYS

 Registered Tax Agent · TAN 26321143

-Below is the full set of FY2026-27 quarterly BAS dates with both lodgement routes side-by-side.
+Below is the full set of BAS due dates for FY2026-27 with both lodgement routes side-by-side.
 Three rules govern the gap between them.
 The dates are pulled directly from the ATO website and cross-checked against the FY27 calendar (28 February 2027 falls on a Sunday, which moves it to the next business day for everyone).

 The two routes.If you lodge your BAS yourself — paper, ATO Online Services, or a SBR-enabled accounting platform without a registered agent attached — you're on the self-lodger schedule.
 If you lodge through a registered tax or BAS agent (us included) you get the concessional schedule, which adds about four weeks to most quarters.
 The exception is Q2 — see below.